 Standing about ten feet from the wall, the two men in overcoats pulled Thompson machine guns.
 One gun had a 50 round circular magazine, the second a 20 round stick.
 When they they pulled the triggers, the two guns fired their 70 rounds within six seconds.
 Yes, it was that quick.
 In that frighteningly short time each of the seven victims received at least 15 wounds

-On the first day of July, 1928, brutal crime boss Frankie Yale, aka “The Beau Brummnel of Brooklyn”, was caught alone on New Urecht Avenue when a Buick sedan pulled up next to him.
+On the first day of July, 1928, brutal crime boss Frankie Yale, aka “The Beau Brummnel of Brooklyn”, was caught driving alone on New Urecht Avenue when a Buick sedan pulled up next to him.
 From the front and back passenger seats gunmen opened fire with Thompsons.
 The body of Frankie's Lincoln coup was armor plated, but not the windows.
 Still, he was able to accelerate away from the gunfire.
-The assailants caught up with him at 44th street, where shotguns joined the volley of fire.
-Hit in the back of the head, Frankie crashed into the fence of the brownstone apartment building at 923 44th street.
+The assailants caught up with him again at 44th street, where shotguns joined the volley of fire.
+Frankie crashed into the fence of the brownstone apartment building at 923 44th street.
 When examined by police, Frankie was adorned with a 4 carat diamond ring and a large hole in the back of his head (above)..

-On October 19, 1928, Auto-Ordinance shipped three Thompsons, (serial numbers #6926, #7580, #7699) with three 50 round magazines to Peter Von Frantzius Sporting Goods, 608 Diversey Parkway, Chicago.
-The shipment was recorded as received on October 23rd; and according to records trans-shipped that same day to a Railway Express warehouse in Elgin, Illinois, where it was to be picked up by a private customer, Victor Thompson, who resided at the Fox Hotel, in that city.
+On 19 October 1928, Auto-Ordinance shipped three Thompsons, (serial numbers #6926, #7580, #7699) with three 50 round magazines to Peter Von Frantzius Sporting Goods, 608 Diversey Parkway, Chicago.
+The shipment was recorded as received on 23 October, and according to records, were trans-shipped that same day to a Railway Express warehouse in Elgin, Illinois, where it was to be picked up by a private customer, Mr. Victor Thompson, who supposedly resided at the Fox Hotel, in that city.
 However the package lay unopened and unclaimed in the warehouse until authorities opened it in the summer of 1929.
 The box which should have contained three Thompson machine guns and magazines, was filled with packing material and four bricks.

 The first police officer on the scene, Sargent Thomas Loftus, found Frank “Hock” Gusenberg,

 trying to climb into one of the straight back chairs next to his brother's body.
 Loftus had grown up in the same East Side neighborhood as Frank.
 His childhood friend was now bleeding profusely from 14 bullet wounds, but still recognized him.
 Loftus asked, “Who did it?”
 Gusenberg wheezed “I won't talk,” and then urged Loftus to take him to a hospital.
 Hank Gusenberg died three hours later in Akexian Brothers Hospital.
-Highball, the now abandoned German Shepard, was so excited and unruly, he had to be destroyed.
+Highball, the now abandoned German Shepard, was so terrified and unruly, he could not be calmed had to be destroyed.

 Peter Von Frantzius admitted selling the three missing Thompsons to Frank V. Tompson (above), who claimed to have resold them to James “Bozo” Shupe.
-Shupe refused to talk to authorities, and he and a friend were killed in a shootout on July 31, 1929, outside of a tobacco store on West Madison Avenue
+Shupe refused to talk to authorities.
+But shortly afterward, on 31 July, 1929. he and a friend were killed in a shootout outside of a tobacco store on West Madison Avenue, in New York City.

-Once Fred Burke was identified as the police officer who waved on truck driver Elmer Lewis, the two Thompson Machine guns found in Michigan were sent to Chicago to be tested by ballistics expert Calvin Goddard (above, left).
-Examining ejection markings on shell casings, Goddard proved both guns had been used in “The Massacre:, and that #2347 had also killed Brooklyn's Frankie Yale and was used in the 1927 “Milaflores Massacre” in Detroit.
+Once Fred Burke was identified as the fake police officer who waved on truck driver Elmer Lewis, the two Thompson Machine guns found in Michigan were sent to Chicago to be tested by ballistics expert Calvin Goddard (above, left).
+In a first for forensics science, examining ejection markings on shell casings, Goddard proved that both guns had been used in “The Massacre:, and that gun #2347 had also killed Brooklyn's Frankie Yale and was also used in the 1927 “Milaflores Massacre” in Detroit.
 In addition, ammunition found at Burkes' home and produced by the United States Cartridge Company during 1927-28 was also proven to having been used in the St. Valentine's Day Massacre.

 Eight months after “The Massacre” the stock market crashed, and unable to effectively stop the Great Depression from engulfing the nation, the Republican dominated 71st Congress of 1929 -1930 was replaced by the divided “do nothing” 72nd Congress, (271 Ds to 271 Rs in the House and 48Rs to 46Ds in the Senate).
 This logjam produced the November 1933 Democratic sweep, propelling Franklin Roosevelt (above) into the White House, with the Democratic dominated 73rd Congress (311 D's -114 R's in the House, 60 Ds to 35 Rs in the Senate).
-And it is interesting to note the the first two pieces of legislation introduced by this public mandate were not geared toward solving the financial crises, but first the repeal of Prohibition, and second The National Firearms Act (NFA), the law that removed the Tommy Gun from the market place.
+And it is interesting to note the the first two pieces of legislation introduced by this public mandate were not geared toward solving the financial crises, but first the repealed of Prohibition, which had funded the gang wars, and the second The National Firearms Act (NFA), removed the Tommy Gun from the market place.